hashicorp/nomad-driver-virt/examples/storage/directory/README.md

 $ nomad agent -dev -config ./config.hcl
 ```

-Run the following command to see the information about the new storage pool:
+In another terminal, run the following command to see the information about the new storage pool:

 ``` shellsession
 $ virsh pool-info local